Pretium Resources (TSE:PVG) PT Raised to C$16.50

-Pretium Resources (TSE:PVG) (NYSE:PVG) had its target price raised by National Bank Financial to C$16.50 in a research note issued on Friday, Stock Target Advisor reports.
-The firm presently has an “outperform” rating on the stock.
-National Bank Financial’s price objective points to a potential upside of 32.96% from the stock’s previous close.
+Pretium Resources (TSE:PVG) (NYSE:PVG) had its price objective upped by investment analysts at National Bankshares from C$16.00 to C$16.50 in a report issued on Friday, BayStreet.CA reports.
+The brokerage currently has an “outperform” rating on the stock.
+National Bankshares’ target price would indicate a potential upside of 33.06% from the stock’s current price.

-A number of other research analysts have also recently issued reports on PVG.
-National Bankshares boosted their price objective on shares of Pretium Resources from C$16.00 to C$16.50 and gave the company an “outperform” rating in a report on Friday.
-CIBC reiterated a “neutral” rating and issued a C$14.50 price target on shares of Pretium Resources in a report on Monday, August 16th.
-Royal Bank of Canada reiterated a “sector perform” rating and issued a C$16.00 price target on shares of Pretium Resources in a report on Wednesday, June 2nd.
-Finally, Canaccord Genuity boosted their price objective on shares of Pretium Resources from C$15.00 to C$15.50 and gave the stock a “na” rating in a research report on Friday, July 16th.
-Three research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-According to MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of C$15.50.
+PVG has been the topic of several other research reports.
+Royal Bank of Canada reissued a “sector perform” rating and set a C$16.00 target price on shares of Pretium Resources in a research note on Wednesday, June 2nd.
+Canaccord Genuity upped their target price on shares of Pretium Resources from C$15.00 to C$15.50 and gave the stock a “na” rating in a research report on Friday, July 16th.
+National Bank Financial lifted their price target on shares of Pretium Resources to C$16.00 and gave the company an “outperform” rating in a report on Monday, August 16th.
+Finally, CIBC reissued a “neutral” rating and set a C$14.50 price objective on shares of Pretium Resources in a report on Monday, August 16th.
+Three analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company has a consensus rating of “Hold” and a consensus price target of C$15.50.

 Pretium Resources Inc acquires, explores for, and develops precious metal resource properties in the Americas.
 The company primarily explores for gold and silver deposits.
 It holds 100% interests in the Brucejack project that consists of 4 mining leases and 6 mineral claims covering an area of 3,306 hectares located in northwestern British Columbia.